by KC Choi

 The Laws of Table Tennis state that a side of the blade used for striking the ball has to be covered with either ordinary pimpled rubber, with pimples outwards having a total thickness including adhesive of not more than 2.0mm, or sandwich rubber, with pimples inwards or outwards, having a total thickness including adhesive of not more than 4.0mm.

-The Laws of Table Tennis also state that the surface of the rubber must be matt, bright red on one side and black on the other.
+The Laws of Table Tennis also state that the surface of the rubber must be matt, black on one side, and of a bright colour clearly distinguishable from black and from the colour of the ball on the other.

 The Regulations then go on to state that only covering materials authorised by the ITTF can be used in authorised table tennis events.